 SALES FORECASTS: The Company makes many operational and strategic decisions based upon short- and long-term sales forecasts.
+The Company's sales personnel continually monitor the status of all proposals, including the estimated closing date and the dollar amount of the sale, in order to forecast quarterly sales.
 These forecasts are subject to significant estimation and are impacted by many external factors.
 For example, a slowdown in information technology spending or economic factors could cause purchasing decisions to be delayed.
-A variation in actual sales activity from that forecasted could cause the Company to plan or budget incorrectly and, therefore, could adversely affect the Company's business, financial condition, results of operations and cash flows.
+A variation in actual sales activity from that forecasted could cause the Company to plan or to budget incorrectly and, therefore, could adversely affect the Company's business, financial condition, results of operations and cash flows.

 INCOME TAX ESTIMATES: The Company makes significant estimates in determining its worldwide income tax provision.
 These estimates are subject to many transactions and calculations where the ultimate tax outcome is uncertain.
-Although the Company believes that its estimates are reasonable, the final outcome of tax matters could be different than the estimates reflected in the historical income tax provision and accruals.
+Although the Company believes that its estimates are reasonable, the final outcome of tax matters could be different than the estimates reflected in the historical income tax provision and related accruals.
 Such differences could have a material impact on income tax expense and net income in the period in which such determination is made.